Wherever you are in your veterinary career, and whatever you’re looking to achieve, you’ll find a wide range of roles and challenges available here.

 Throughout your time with us you’ll find opportunities to move to different areas within the Agency.

-We employ over 350 Vets and with such a wide variety of work available, it’s possible for you to become a recognised expert in a specific field.
-We are interested in your career development and there are excellent opportunities for promotion, so internal structured training and funded Continuing Personal Development is always on offer.
+We employ over 350 Vets and with a wide variety of work available, it is possible to become a recognised expert in a specific field.
+We are interested in your career development and there are excellent opportunities for promotion, with funded internal training and Continuing Personal Development.
 We also offer training for post-graduate degrees to some vets each year.

 Joining the Government Veterinary Service (GVS)